henry-infevo/goabs/README.md

 ## Contributor seeding

 As this is an open source, I always welcome your contribution.
 So please send me your idea or pull requests.

+You can refer to the todo list of the repo to find something can contribute on: https://github.com/jkaveri/goabs/issues?q=is%3Aissue+is%3Aopen+label%3ATODO